On Top of Old Smoky: Alternative tunes and words

 The Appalachian tradition characteristically spawned multiple variants of the same song.
 In the extreme case, the same basic set of words could be sung to more than one tune, or the same tune could adopt a completely different set of words.
-The now-standard tune of "On Top of Old Smoky" competed with a completely different tune, which Sharp and Karpeles also encountered in the Appalachians; and versions of this tune were also found by later fieldworkers.
+The now-standard tune of "On Top of Old Smoky" competed with a completely different tune, which Sharp and Karpeles also encountered in the Appalachians, and versions of this tune were also found by later fieldworkers.
 It was known to Memory Shelton as well, who shared it with Sharp and Karpeles thus:

 The tune of "On Top of Old Smoky" familiar to most people today was also paired with a completely different set of words in a folk song called "The Little Mohee", about a frontiersman who falls in love with an Indian maiden (or, in some versions, a sailor who falls in love with a South Seas maiden).
 This tune was collected by the American fieldworkers Loraine Wyman and Howard Brockway in Pine Mountain, Kentucky from a singer named Mary Ann Bagley, and published by them in 1916, hence a year before the Sharp/Karpeles version mentioned above.

 Because the versions gathered in fieldwork vary so much, there is no particular version of "On Top of Old Smoky" that can lay claim to being the "authentic" or "original" version.
 The version that Sharp and Karpeles collected from Memory Shelton can be read online (see Sharp and Karpeles (1917), in References below), and the version by Pete Seeger that greatly popularized the song in modern times (see below) is also online.

 Location of "Old Smoky"

 Old Smoky is plausibly a high mountain somewhere in the southern Appalachians, since so many versions recorded by fieldworkers were collected there.
-Possibilities include Kuwohi, named "Smoky Dome" by local Scotch-Irish inhabitants, but exactly which mountain it is may be lost to antiquity.
+Possibilities include Kuwohi (then officially known as Clingman's Dome), named "Smoky Dome" by local Scotch-Irish inhabitants, but exactly which mountain it is may be lost to antiquity.